 Agrawal, A.A. & P.A.
 Van Zandt.
 2003.
 Ecological play in the coevolutionary theater: Genetic and environmental determinants of attack by a specialist weevil on milkweed.
 Journal of Ecology 91: 1049-1059.
 (Summary

 Fordyce, J.A. & S.B.
 Malcolm.
 2000.
 Specialist weevil, Rhyssomatus lineaticollis, does not spatially avoid cardenolide defenses of common milkweed by ovipositing into pith tissue.
 Journal of Chemical Ecology, 26: 2857–2874.

-Nishio, S., Blum, M.S., Takahashi, S. 1983.
+Nishio, S., M.S.
+Blum, & S. Takahashi.
+1983.
 Intraplant distribution of cardenolides in Asclepias humistrata (Asclepiadaceae), with additional notes on their fates in Tetraopes melanurus (Coleoptera: Cerambycidae) and Rhyssomatus lineaticollis (Coleoptera: Curculionidae).
 Memoirs of the College of Agriculture, Kyoto University 122:43-52.

-St. Pierre, M. and S.D.
+St. Pierre, M. & S.D.
 Hendrix.
 2003.
 Movement patterns of Rhyssomatus lineaticollis